25 Hidden Culinary Gems: A Foodie’s Dream

 Oysters on ice in a buffet

-This coastal city is well known for its southern charm and pastel row houses but foodies around the world descend on Charleston to taste her fresh take on low country dishes and soul food delicacies.
-Hundreds of restaurants in town and on the coastal islands surrounding the city offer endless opportunities to taste this grand city’s seafood, barbeque, and low country flavors.
-But foodies here can also visit the Charleston Tea Garden where you can walk amongst the tea bushes, dive into low country muscadine wine at Deep Water Vineyards, or take a Secret Food walking tour through historic Charleston.
+This coastal city is well known for its southern charm and pastel row houses, but foodies worldwide descend on Charleston to taste her fresh take on low country dishes and soul food delicacies.
+Hundreds of restaurants in town and on the city’s coastal islands offer endless opportunities to taste this grand city’s seafood, barbeque, and low country flavors.
+But foodies here can also visit the Charleston Tea Garden, where you can walk amongst the tea bushes, dive into low country muscadine wine at Deep Water Vineyards, or take a Secret Food walking tour through historic Charleston.

 5. Chiang Mai, Thailand